Decorator pattern: Applying decorators

 Applying or removing decorators based on changes in state is another common use case.
 Depending on the scope of the state, decorators can be applied or removed in bulk.
 Similarly, the State design pattern can be implemented using decorators instead of subclassed objects encapsulating the changing functionality.
 The use of decorators in this manner makes the State object's internal state and functionality more compositional and capable of handling arbitrary complexity.

 Usage in Flyweight objects

 Decoration is also often used in the Flyweight design pattern.
 Flyweight objects are divided into two components: an invariant component that is shared between all flyweight objects; and a variant, decorated component that may be partially shared or completely unshared.
 This partitioning of the flyweight object is intended to reduce memory consumption.
 The decorators are typically cached and reused as well.
 The decorators will all contain a common reference to the shared, invariant object.
-If the decorated state is only partially variant, than the decorators can also be shared to some degree - though care must be taken not to alter their state while they're being used. iOS's UITableView implements the flyweight pattern in this manner - a tableview's reusable cells are decorators that contains a references to a common tableview row object, and the cells are cached / reused.
+If the decorated state is only partially variant, then the decorators can also be shared to some degree - though care must be taken not to alter their state while they're being used. iOS's UITableView implements the flyweight pattern in this manner - a tableview's reusable cells are decorators that contains a references to a common tableview row object, and the cells are cached / reused.